soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 * Tell me about a time you had to think outside the box (think creatively) to close a sale or sell your product.

-* What is the most innovative project you’ve worked on?
+* What is the most innovative project you've worked on?

 ### Coding Question